splunk/public-o11y-docs/gdi/get-data-in/application/other-languages.rst

 .. _other-generate-spans:

-Generate spans for your application
+3. Generate spans for your application
 ==================================================

-In your application's code, initialize the OpenTelemetry tracer and create spans for the operations you want to track.
+In your application's code, create spans for the operations you want to track.
 How you create spans differs depending on the target programming language.

 The following examples show how to create spans that have attributes or tags: